NeuroTechX/ntx_slack_archive/general.md

  >I used to be fast on BCI/Neurotech news, but now sc youre beating me every time :disappointed: Gotta spend less time on that PhD&

+4/18/2017 9:31 PM

+ **yannick** :

+ >Interesting!
+PR &amp; Marketing stunt or real science and/or commitment we shall see.